chunlei2/keyboard/README.md

 # keyboard
-A keyboard which supports entering other UTF-8 characters.
+A keyboard interface which supports entering other UTF-8 characters written in R shiny.